ARMmbed/mbed-os-5-docs/docs/tools/debug/debug_other_ides.md

-## Debugging mbed OS 5 applications with other IDEs
+## Debugging Arm Mbed OS 5 applications with other IDEs

-There are extensive instructions on debugging mbed OS 5 applications with [uVision 5](Keil.md), [Eclipse](Debugging_Eclipse_pyOCD.md) and [Visual Studio Code](vscode.md), but you can use any IDE that supports GDB to debug mbed OS 5 applications.
+There are extensive instructions on debugging Arm Mbed OS 5 applications with [uVision 5](Keil.md), [Eclipse](Debugging_Eclipse_pyOCD.md) and [Visual Studio Code](vscode.md), but you can use any IDE that supports GDB to debug Mbed OS 5 applications.
 This document gives advice on how to configure these IDEs.
 Before starting, first [configure your local debug toolchain](toolchain.md).

 ### Exporting your project

 To build your project locally, you first need a Makefile, which almost any C/C++ IDE can use to build your project.
-To generate this Makefile, you can use either the Online Compiler or mbed CLI.
+To generate this Makefile, you can use either the Online Compiler or Mbed CLI.

 #### Online Compiler